carlossepulveda/jquery-max-length/README.md

 jquery-max-length
 =================

-Plugin jquery para gestionar el numero maximo de caracteres que recibe un campo de texto
+Plugin jquery to manage max number of characters into a textfield.

 <b>Uso :</b>